Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 Data for the outcome were analyzed using intention-to-treat analysis.
 This method was considered appropriate to estimate the effect of assignment to intervention.

-Risk assessed to be some concerns for the outcome: Confirmed or probable symptomatic COVID-19
+Risk assessed to be low for the outcome: Confirmed or probable symptomatic COVID-19

 |Missing outcome data||

 Data not available for all or nearly all participants randomized.